carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 Despite being very generic, TableGen has some deficiencies that have been pointed out numerous times.
-The common theme is that, while TableGen allows you to build Domain-Specific-Languages, the final languages that you create lack the power of other DSLs, which in turn increase considerably the size and complexity of TableGen files.
+The common theme is that, while TableGen allows you to build domain specific languages, the final languages that you create lack the power of other DSLs, which in turn increase considerably the size and complexity of TableGen files.